TrumanStateACM/acm/README.md

 which will force the use of the version you needed.
 This works with all the jekyll commands

+All of the main pages are in _pages, except the front page which is just index.markdown in the root directory.
+They are markdown files that you edit so a minimal amount of html and css knowledge is necessary.

+The meeting minutes are saved in _posts.
+There is a template for those. just make sure to save it and rename it before you start editing it.

 # material-jekyll-theme
 [Demo](http://alexcarpenter.github.io/material-jekyll-theme)